 - Read the rule descriptions provided with RSA Live rules.
 ESA rules are not “one size fits all.”
 Not all rules will work in your environment.
 The rule descriptions tell you which parameters you will need to modify to successfully deploy a rule in your environment.

 - Set your parameters.
 RSA Live rules have parameters that need to be modified.
 If you do not modify your parameters, the rule may not work or it may exhaust your memory.

 - Deploy new rules as trial rules so you can observe how they react in your environment.
 If you deploy new rules as trial rules, they will be disabled if the configured memory threshold is exceeded.
 For more details, see Work with Trial Rules.

 Best Practices for Deploying Rules

 These are general guidelines for deploying rules.

 - Deploy rules in small batches so you can observe how they react in your environment.
 Not all environments are the same, and a rule will need to be tuned for memory usage, alert volume, and effective detection of events.

 - Test rules before you configure alert notifications.
 Configure Alert notifications only after your rule testing and tuning is complete.
 This can help ensure you do not get flooded with alerts if a rule behaves differently than you expect.

 - Monitor system health as a part of your deployment process.
 When you deploy rules, monitor your system’s health as a part of your deployment process.
-You can view total memory utilization for your ESA in the Health and Wellness tab.
-For more information, see "Viewing Health and Wellness statistics" in Troubleshoot ESA.
+You can view total memory usage for your ESA in the Health and Wellness tab.
+For more information, see "View Detailed Statistics in Health and Wellness" in Troubleshoot ESA.

 Best Practices for System Health